-Your doctor may also order a heart PET scan if other heart tests, such as an echocardiogram (ECG) or cardiac stress test, do not provide your doctor with enough information.
-They can also be used to track the effectiveness of heart disease treatments (NLM).
+Your doctor may also order a heart PET scan if other heart tests, such as an echocardiogram (ECG) or cardiac stress test, don’t provide your doctor with enough information.
+A heart PET scan can also be used to track the effectiveness of heart disease treatments.

-While the scan does use radioactive tracers, the exposure is minimal.
-According to the Mayo Clinic, the exposure level is too low to affect the normal processes of the body and so is not regarded as a major risk (Mayo).
+While the scan does use radioactive tracers, your exposure is minimal.
+According to the American College of Radiology Imaging Network, the exposure level is too low to affect the normal processes of your body and is not regarded as a major risk.

 Other risks of a heart PET scan include: